qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 .. _qgissetmfromraster:

-Set m-value from raster |34|
+Set M value from raster |34|
 ----------------------------

-Sets the m-value for every vertex in the feature geometry to a value sampled from a band within a raster layer.
+Sets the m value for every vertex in the feature geometry to a value sampled from a band within a raster layer.

 The raster values can optionally be scaled by a preset amount